githubtraining/training-manual/README.md

 Scripts that accompany the manual, and their documentation can be found in the [`script/`](script/) directory.

+## this is my change to file
+by A.Khalil
 ## License

 Please see the [license](LICENSE) for detailed information.
 When using the GitHub logos, be sure to follow the [GitHub Logos and Usage](https://github.com/logos) guidelines.